Growing Fitchburg 2030

-PLEASE TAKE NOTICE that the Plan Commission of the City of Fitchburg, Dane County, Wisconsin will hold a public hearing on Tuesday, June 15, 2021 at 6:30 p.m. in the Fitchburg City Hall, 5520 Lacy Road, Fitchburg, WI 53711 for the purpose of soliciting comments on:
+PLEASE TAKE NOTICE that the Common Council of the City of Fitchburg, Dane County, Wisconsin will hold a public hearing on Tuesday, July 27, 2021 at 7:30 p.m. in the Fitchburg City Hall, 5520 Lacy Road, Fitchburg, WI 53711 for the purpose of soliciting comments on:

 If you would like to receive notice of any proposed comprehensive plan action that may be taken that affects the allowable use of your property, please email the Planning Department or mail a written request to:

 5520 Lacy Road

 Requests for notification should include the following information:

 - Billing address (if different than property address)

 Amendments to Growing Fitchburg 2030

 - Plan Commission Resolution (PCR-01-08)